aortem/dartstream/dartstream/backend/packages/standard/standard_extensions/auth/providers/transmit/README.md

 - Transmit SDK Integration:
 - Uses `TransmitAuthConfig` and `ApiClient` for secure HTTP REST interaction and token lifecycle.
 - Stateless Client Logic:
-- All network methods hit the Transmit API directly, passing API key for auth, and maintain stateless operation via token/session managers.
+- All network methods hit the Transmit API directly, using client credentials for auth, and maintain stateless operation via token/session managers.
 - Extensible Events:
 - `onLoginSuccess` and `onLogout` lifecycle hooks can be customized.
 - Error Mapping:
-- Transmit-specific error codes (e.g., `INVALID_TOKEN`, `USER_NOT_FOUND`) are mapped to your auth system’s error taxonomy for consistency.
+- Transmit-specific error codes (e.g., `INVALID_TOKEN`, `USER_NOT_FOUND`) are mapped to your auth system's error taxonomy for consistency.
 - DSAuthProvider Compatibility:
 - This provider is drop-in compatible with the DartStream auth ecosystem and can be used interchangeably with other providers.